robidev/Leaflet.Draw.Svg/README.md

 an editable feature.

 ## Requirements
-Leaflet version 0.7
+* Leaflet version 0.7
-Leaflet.Draw version 0.4
+* Leaflet.Draw version 0.4

 ## Demo
-example 1:
+[example 1](https://robidev.github.io/Leaflet.Draw.Svg/simple/index.html): basic example for adding an SVG to the map
-example 2:
+[example 2](https://robidev.github.io/Leaflet.Draw.Svg/local_svg/index.html): example that shows how to add a local SVG file via a modal dialog

 ## Including the plugin
 Add the following code to your HTML to inlcude the plugin;